isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 If you are not travelling on a designated flight from Hong Kong to Singapore, you will not be allowed to enter Singapore.

-#### 19. Why must visitors take designated flights from Hong Kong to Singapore?
+#### 19. Why must visitors take designated ATB flights from Hong Kong to Singapore?

 The number of visitors travelling from Hong Kong to Singapore is subject to a quota as a start, to allow for the reopening of cross-border air travel in a safe and progressive manner.

-The quota is allocated to designated flights, which have been agreed between the Singapore Government and Hong Kong Government under the Air Travel Bubble arrangement.
+The quota is allocated to designated ATB flights, which have been agreed between the Singapore Government and Hong Kong Government under the Air Travel Bubble arrangement.
 This is to maintain control of cross-border passenger flows between Hong Kong and Singapore from the public health and epidemic control perspective.

 ### **Pre-Departure COVID-19 Polymerase Chain Reaction (PCR) Test**

 #### 20. Are visitors required to take a pre-departure COVID-19 PCR test in Hong Kong?

-Visitors must undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of their designated flight from Hong Kong to Singapore and be tested negative for COVID-19.
+Visitors must undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of their designated ATB flight from Hong Kong to Singapore and be tested negative for COVID-19.

-For example, if the scheduled departure date and time of the visitor’s designated flight is 30 November 2020, 1030hrs, the test must be taken no earlier than 27 November 2020, 1030hrs.
+For example, if the scheduled departure date and time of the visitor’s designated ATB flight is 30 November 2020, 1030hrs, the test must be taken no earlier than 27 November 2020, 1030hrs.

 The pre-departure COVID-19 PCR test must be taken at one of the testing institutions in Hong Kong recognised by the Hong Kong Government.
-The list of recognised testing institutions can be found [here](https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories.pdf).
+The list of recognised testing institutions can be found [here](http://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf).
 The test result certificate must be in English and state the following:
 - Visitor’s name, date of birth, and passport number, as indicated in his/her passport;
 - a negative COVID-19 PCR test result;
 - the date and time when the COVID-19 PCR test was taken; and